 Linguistics MA: Language Teaching Specialization (LTS)

-The MA in Linguistics with a Language Teaching Specialization (LTS) is an intensive and comprehensive 15 month (5 quarter term) program designed for the second, foreign, or indigenous language teacher, i.e. the teacher of EFL/ESL (English), JFL/JSL (Japanese), CFL/CSL (Chinese), SFL/SSL (Spanish), Sahaptin, Tolowa Dee-Ni’, etc.
+The MA in Linguistics with a Language Teaching Specialization (LTS) is an intensive and comprehensive 15 month (5 quarter term) degree track designed for the second, foreign, or indigenous language teacher, i.e. the teacher of EFL/ESL (English), JFL/JSL (Japanese), CFL/CSL (Chinese), SFL/SSL (Spanish), Sahaptin, Tolowa Dee-Ni’, etc.

 This rich linguistic diversity is possible through collaboration with the American English Institute (AEI) as well as through links to other departments and organizations at the University of Oregon, such as the East Asian Languages & Literatures Department (EALL), the Romance Languages Department, the Yamada Language Center, the Center for Applied Second Language Studies (CASLS) and its Chinese Flagship Program, and the Northwest Indian Languages Institute (NILI), among others.
 One of the primary goals of the program is to prepare leaders in language teacher education, both domestically and internationally.
 The program is particularly sensitive to the changing needs of the language learner in this era of globalization, technological development, and internationalization.

 - emphasizes best uses of technology to integrate real language into the language classroom, motivate learners, and foster autonomous learning,

 - encourages methodology based on current research, principles and approaches that can be applied to fit varying languages and language learning situations,

 - provides a background in assessment to match the new international need for proficiency-based tests,